 Taking Safe Decisions.

-- Commission Regulation No 352/2009 requires the application of the process in the CSM RA for ‘significant change’ to the mainline railway system.
-However, even if its use is not required by law, it represents a good process for assessing and managing risk, and as such the processes are suitable for building into a company’s safety management system more generally.
+Legislation requires the application of the CSM RA process for ‘significant change’ to the mainline railway system.
+However, even if its use is not required by law, the CSM RA represents good practice for assessing and managing risk, and as such the processes are suitable for building into a company’s safety management system more generally.

 Design Targets for the Common Safety Method for Risk Evaluation and Assessment